-Hike Table Mountain is the only guiding company that offers hikes up all of the Table Mountain Hiking Trails.
-We have a reservoir of options to give you the ultimate hiking experience.
+Hike Table Mountain is the only mountain-guiding outfit that offers hikes up all Table Mountain routes, so we have a wide range of options to give you the ultimate experience.

-Routes are graded A, B or C. Grades do not reflect how strenuous or exposed to heights a route is, only the technical difficulty.
+Routes are graded A, B or C. Grades do not reflect physicality or exposure to heights, only technical difficulty.
 An A-route involves walking only, a B-route some scrambling and a C-route more demanding scrambling, often necessitating rope work.
 Times are approximate.
 Costs are for bookings of 2 people.
 Bookings of 3 or more pay less.

 Grade: A+ (with B and C variations)

 Duration: 4.5 hours (round trip; no cable car option)